etsubeta132/python-projects/Pong_Game/README.md

-use up and down arrow for the right played and Q and A key for the second player
+use up and down arrow for the right player and
+Q and A key for the second player